Iran profile - timeline

 1979 November - Islamic militants take 52 Americans hostage inside the US embassy in Tehran.
 They demand the extradition of the Shah, in the US at the time for medical treatment, to face trial in Iran.

-1980 January - Abolhasan Bani-Sadr is elected the first President of the Islamic Republic.
-His government begins work on a major nationalization programme.
+1980 January - Abolhasan Bani-Sadr is elected the first president of the Islamic Republic.
+His government begins work on a major nationalisation programme.

-1981 June - Bani-Sadr is dismissed, he later flees to France.
+1981 June - President Bani-Sadr is dismissed and later flees to France.

 1988 July - Iran accepts a ceasefire agreement with Iraq following negotiations in Geneva under the aegis of the UN.